Protocols for Packet Quantum Network Intercommunication: Quantum Internet Models

-As mentioned in the previous section, in classical network, the technique of packet switching is used so that messages are split into small packets, which are then sent independently through the network.
-Packets from different messages can be interspersed to give greater responsiveness for interactive computing; and individual packets can be re-sent if necessary, rather than entire messages.
-Whenever one party sends something to the other party, it retains a copy of the data it sent until the recipient has acknowledged that it received it.
-In a variety of circumstances, the sender automatically retransmits the lost packet using the retained copy.
+Classically, whenever one party sends certain data to another party, it will retain a copy of the data until that the recipient has acknowledged receipt of the data.
+A lost packet can be retransmitted from the sender using the retained copy.

-Within each network, quantum communication may be disrupted due to unrecoverable mutation of the data or missing data.
+In a quantum network, quantum communication may be disrupted due to unrecoverable mutation of the data or missing data.
 The reasons include quantum decoherence, imperfect operations, the network packet loss, and others.

-End-to-end restoration procedures are desirable to allow complete recovery from these conditions in quantum network, we will imitate the packet switching technique and propose the quantum analogue for the quantum internet.
-In order to ensure that all quantum data are eventually transferred from source to destination, we are facing many difficulties.
-The no-cloning theorem is a vital ingredient in quantum cryptography, as it forbids eavesdroppers from creating copies of a transmitted quantum cryptographic key.
-In contrast, it prevents us from using classical techniques in quantum computing.
-In particular, this affects our problem of transmitting qubits over the internet in two fundamental ways.
-First, any logical quantum data leak into the environment because the noisy channel cannot be recovered by the communicating parties.
-Second, the parties hold a joint quantum state that evolves with the protocol, but they cannot make copies of the joint state without corrupting it.

-We will employ the techniques of quantum error correcting code together with the classical techniques of packet design to solve the problem of quantum packet loss, see Section 6 for the repeater quantum network, and Section 7 for the plain quantum network.
+End-to-end restoration procedures are desirable to allow complete recovery from these conditions.